- Desktop listening

 Slightly obsessive completist personality?
 Don’t worry, it afflicts many nerds.
 How about you channel that twitchy compulsion into something productive: analysing your music collection so that you can be a better DJ, which is the most socially acceptable type of completist obsessiveness there is?

-So anyway, my preferred service in the quantifed-self race was last.fm.
+So anyway, my preferred service in the quantified-self race was last.fm, which was delightful when it was ascendant and has now fallen on hard times.
 This catalogues your music listening history and puts it online, often with cute graphs.
 Hey, at least letting the world know about that is less harmful than other data people collected about you without your consent.
 Unfortunately, development has languished for years, and the client is shitty, enormous, slow, crashes a lot, and fills your syslog up with weird errors.
 I already have iTunes to do that.
-Alternatives to the last.fm client for Mac:

-- mxcl’s dashboard scrobbler.
+One alternative to the last.fm client for Mac is mxcl’s dashboard scrobbler.
 Max Howell is a genius of minimalism, please send him free money.
+Also the Amarok-derived clients, like Clementine all support last.fm natively and some other apps besides.

-Increasingly this product has become irrelevant – one uses Apple music or Spotify or Tidal or whatever.
+Increasingly independent discovery systems like last.fm have become less relevant — one uses Apple music or Spotify or Tidal or whatever.
+But there is something satisfying about the ownership one gets from last.fm.

 Sonos, et al, for people who find wires too complicated, access to the audio to be too flexible, and a heavy wallet a great burden.